shadowwzw/node-sass/README.md

 The `input` can be either a single `.scss` or `.sass`, or a directory.
 If the input is a directory the `--output` flag must also be supplied.

 Also, note `--importer` takes the (absolute or relative to pwd) path to a js file, which needs to have a default `module.exports` set to the importer function.
-See our test [fixtures](https://github.com/sass/node-sass/tree/974f93e76ddd08ea850e3e663cfe64bb6a059dd3/test/fixtures/extras) for example.
+See our test [fixtures](https://github.com/sass/node-sass-with-bindings/tree/974f93e76ddd08ea850e3e663cfe64bb6a059dd3/test/fixtures/extras) for example.

 The `--source-map` option accepts a boolean value, in which case it replaces destination extension with `.css.map`.
 It also accepts path to `.map` file and even path to the desired directory.
 When compiling a directory `--source-map` can either be a boolean value or a directory.

 ## Binary configuration parameters

-node-sass supports different configuration parameters to change settings related to the sass binary such as binary name, binary path or alternative download path.
-Following parameters are supported by node-sass:
+node-sass-with-bindings supports different configuration parameters to change settings related to the sass binary such as binary name, binary path or alternative download path.
+Following parameters are supported by node-sass-with-bindings:

 Variable name    | .npmrc parameter | Process argument   | Value
 -----------------|------------------|--------------------|------